Pennsylvania Beecher Family History and Family Trees

 News: Oct 2015!
 Y-DNA tests confirmed that the PA Beechers have Y-DNA identical to the Beekers who went to North Carolina in the late 1700s.
 It’s a perfect match so that confirms the NC Beekers are the sons of the PA Beechers whose whereabouts were previously unknown.
 We are searching now for records to prove the connection.
 We have complete family trees for the NC Beekers on this site at Beeker Family History and Family Trees

 News: Jan 2010!
-Sadly since we first published Johann Engel Bücher on an Ancestry.com tree in 2003 lots of folks assumed he was born 1700 in Switzerland, and that is now copied into zillions of trees.
+Sadly since we first published Johann Engel Bücher on an Ancestry.com tree in 2003 lots of folks assumed he was born 1700 in Switzerland and related to a Bucher (no umlaut), and that mistake is now copied into zillions of trees.
 We have Y-DNA tests proving it’s wrong, explained on this page.

 At page bottom we name the earliest known Beechers in Pennsylvania and their family trees, but first let’s summarize the unrelated Beecher family lines that existed in Pennsylvania and Connecticut.